max397574/omega-nvim/readme.md

 I've done this here now and in the process optimized many things.

 ## Information
-At the time of writing this the configuration has 55 plugins.
+At the time of writing this the configuration has 87 plugins.
-*4 out of those 55 plugins are loaded at startup.*
+*4 out of those 87 plugins are loaded at startup.*
-This allows me to get a really low startup time (4 times less than ignis).
+(after `nvim` and waiting a few seconds, no `defer_fn` or `BufEnter` tricks) This allows me to get a really low startup time (4 times less than ignis).

 ### Some lazyloading goodies